Aida Muluneh: Changing the narrative on Ethiopia, one photo at a time

 In 2010, she established Desta for Africa Creative Consulting, a private company dedicated to educating and developing society through art in Ethiopia.
 The organization spearheads Addis Foto Fest, a photography festival featuring international photographers.

-Muluneh is also part of a bigger movement; organizations such as Center for Photography in Ethiopia are working to provide training platforms for Ethiopian photographers, as well as creating a better narrative out of Ethiopia.
+Muluneh is also part of a bigger movement, with different organizations such as Center for Photography in Ethiopia working to provide training platforms for Ethiopian photographers, as well as creating a better narrative out of Ethiopia.

 "The main challenges for photographers on our continent is the lack of adequate and sufficient institutions that teach photography to help African photographers compete in the international market," she said.
 "I believe that our focus should be in developing a visual language that offers a balanced perspective as it relates to Africa; this however, cannot be accomplished until we build our own institutions and platforms to share these perspective images."